-How well is science supported at Tamariki School?
+How well are The Arts supported at Tamariki School?

-Review Process
+Review Process:

 - 1. The review question was decided. - 2.
 The data on Storypark was looked at to see which strands were being covered, both in play and in teacher-supported activities. - 3.
-Looking outside Tamariki-Marina engaged in science PLD and shared information with other staff. - 4.
-An inventory of science resources was made and resources needed were identified and purchased. - 5.
-Teachers shared observations of science learning. - 6.
-Information was evaluated, looking at how learning in each strand of the science curriculum is supported - 7.
-Areas for Development were identified. - 8.
+Resources needed were identified and purchased. - 4.
+Teachers shared observations of learning in The Arts. - 5.
+Information was evaluated, looking at how learning in each strand of the science curriculum is supported - 6.
+Areas for Development were identified. - 7.
 An action plan was made.

-Evaluation of Information Gathered During the Science Review

-Learning Opportunities in Science
+Evaluation of Information Gathered During the Science Review Learning Opportunities in Science

 The findings show that Nature of Science Strand, the overarching unifying strand, is well supported at Tamariki, both in the play activities the children engage in and the way in which they go about engaging in learning activities supported by a teacher.
 It was interesting that when the facilitator of the science PLD came to work with our children she commented that she was really struck with the ability of the Tamariki children to really question and extend the activities provided.

 The Living World Strand is a natural interest for children, particularly younger and middle children.
 The biological microscope has been wonderful, and provided many learning opportunities.
 We have had chickens hatching and growing at school, goldfish, and tadpoles growing into frogs.

 The older children often incorporate living world learning into their literary learning when writing reports and explanation.

 The Material World Strand is also a strong area of interest for children of all ages.
 Lots of teacher supported learning is happening in this strand, following the children's enthusiasm and interest.

 Children also have learning opportunities in their play e.g cooking,